-During the effective period of this permit, the permittee is authorized to discharge pollutants from the outfalls as specified to the following: Spring Creek.
+During the effective period of this permit, the permittee is authorized to discharge pollutants from the outfall as specified to the following: Big Muddy Creek, a Class II Stream.

-No discharge shall occur from the treated effluent storage ponds until all pre-discharge parameters have been reviewed by the department.
+No discharge shall occur from the lagoons until all pre-discharge parameters have been reviewed by the department.
 After the review process has been completed the permittee shall comply with the limitations of this permit.
+All samples shall be taken prior to leaving the wastewater stabilization pond system or entering the receiving stream.